Earnest Wilson: Coaching career

 In May 2022, Wilson stepped down as the head coach at Defiance College.
 Shortly after his departure from Defiance was reported, Wilson was confirmed to be a head coach for Major League Football in their 2022 season.

+In 2023, Wilson was hired as the head football coach at Minnesota North College – Vermilion.
+He led the Ironhawks to a 1–6 record during the 2023 season.

+On June 4, 2024, Wilson was hired as the chief of staff for the Temple Owls.